Rali da Madeira — events in Madeira

 Do I need a ticket for the Rali da Madeira?+

-No. All spectator zones along the special stages are free, including the Avenida do Mar super-special and the mountain stages.
-Only the reserved grandstand seating on the seafront super-special is ticketed.
+No. All spectator zones along the special stages are free, including the Cidade do Funchal super-special and every mountain stage.
+Only reserved grandstand seating on the seafront super-special is ticketed.

-Yes — expect significant closures on the ER101, ER103 and ER228 mountain roads across all three days, and heavy traffic in central Funchal on Thursday afternoon and Saturday evening.
-Allow extra time for airport transfers and inter-town drives across the weekend.
+Yes — expect significant closures on the ER101, ER103, ER203, ER219 and ER228 mountain roads across all three days, and heavy traffic in central Funchal on Thursday afternoon/evening and Saturday evening.
+Allow extra time for airport transfers and any inter-town drives across 30 July – 1 August.